apragacz/django-rest-registration/docs/quickstart.rst

 You also need also to replace ``'no-reply@example.com'`` with the e-mail address which will be used as the sender of the verification e-mails.

-In case when any verification is enabled, your Django application needs to be `properly configured so it can send e-mails <https://docs.djangoproject.com/en/dev/topics/email/>`__.
+In case when any verification is enabled, (which is the default!) your Django application needs to be
+`properly configured so it can send e-mails <https://docs.djangoproject.com/en/dev/topics/email/>`__.

 The frontend urls are not provided by the library but should be provided